qimiko/click-on-steps/README.md

 - Higher precision inputs (up to 240 tps) with no performance loss
 - Improved bot compatibility
 - Improved support for other input devices
 - Theoretically leaderboard safe (identical to playing on 240fps).
-Don't take my word on that.

 Unlike CBF, this mod _cannot_ click between steps.
 Which is to say, your input precision is fixed at 240 tps.